JoshuaKento/DocForge-BluePrint/MANUAL.md

 Navigate to the application's root URL in your browser.
 You should see a form with several fields describing your project.

+The page also features a sidebar with a stepper and a live preview panel that updates as you type.

 ## 2. Fill in Project Details

 Provide the following information: